 The best Bordeaux vintages of the 1990s

-The 1990s was not awash with exceptional Bordeaux vintages, but those that made the grade certainly passed with flying colours.
+The 1990s do not boast as many exceptional Bordeaux vintages as the 2000s, but those that made the grade certainly passed with flying colours.
 The decade began with the exceptional 1990, for example, which marked the final year in a sequence of three very good vintages.
 For many years the 1990 vintage remained underrated, largely due to its release during a financial downturn.
 Now, it’s one of the most highly sought-after vintages on the market.
 Elsewhere, the 1996 and 1998 have seen great acclaim from critics, with the former producing excellent offerings from the Medoc, and the latter from Pomerol and St Emilion.

 Other vintages from the latter half of the decade were of reasonable quality, but critics generally shy away from earlier offerings.
-The 1991, 1992, 1993 and 1994 are regarded as poor counterparts – perhaps in payment for the huge success of the 1990!
+The 1991, 1992, 1993 and 1994 are often regarded as a down period – perhaps in payment for the huge success of the 1990!

 The best Bordeaux vintages of the 1980s

 The 1980s was a pivotal decade for Bordeaux wine, ushering in the first representation of the region’s modern winemaking style and ultimately launching the career of renowned critic Robert Parker.
 For oenophiles, the decade begins with the exceptional 1982, which is widely proclaimed around the globe as the first important vin de garde since 1970.